Campbell River, British Columbia: Economy

-Campbell River has a variety of growing industries and small businesses suitable to an oceanside community.
-As of 2012 the focus of business is directed towards aquaculture, agrifoods, clean energy development, construction, creative industries, forestry, fishing, health care, international education, mining, technology and tourism.
+Campbell River has a variety of growing industries and small businesses suitable to an ocean side community.
+As of 2012, the focus of business is directed towards aquaculture, agrifoods, clean energy development, construction, creative industries, forestry, fishing, health care, international education, mining, technology and tourism.
 Elk Falls Mill, one of the largest employers in the area shut down in 2009; however, logging continues to be a significant source of employment.
 There have been many cases of former mill employees moving away to other places with higher demands for a similar labour force, particularly Fort McMurray, Alberta.

 Education

-Public schools are administered by School District 72 Campbell River.
-North Island College has a campus in Campbell River.
+Public schools are administered by School District 72 Campbell River and North Island College has a campus in Campbell River.
 Campbell River has recently developed a new international program accepting students from Germany, Austria, and various other countries across Europe, South America, and Asia.
 Along with School District 72, there is also a private K–12 Christian school, this being Campbell River Christian School.
 The two public high schools are Carihi Secondary School and Timberline Secondary School.
 Carihi Secondary School is also a part of School District 93 Conseil scolaire francophone.

 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone school in Campbell River: the école Mer-et-montagne primary school.

 Politics

-In the House of Commons of Canada, Campbell River is represented by the riding of North Island—Powell River (Rachel Blaney, NDP).
-In the Legislative Assembly of British Columbia, Campbell River is represented by the North Island (Claire Trevena, BC NDP) riding.
+In the House of Commons of Canada, Campbell River is represented by the riding of North Island—Powell River with the incumbent member of Parliament for the riding being Aaron Gunn of the Conservative Party of Canada.
+In the Legislative Assembly of British Columbia, Campbell River is represented by the riding of North Island which has been represented by Anna Kindy of the Conservative Party of British Columbia since the 2024 British Columbia general election.

 The mayor of Campbell River is Kermit Dahl.
 He was elected on 15 October 2022.

 Transportation

-The city is served by Campbell River Airport (YBL), Campbell River Water Aerodrome at Campbell River Harbour, a BC Ferries route to Quadra Island, and an inland island highway and an oceanside island highway which connect the community to the rest of Vancouver Island.
+The city is served by Campbell River Airport (YBL), Campbell River Water Aerodrome at Campbell River Harbour, a BC Ferries route to Quadra Island, and an inland island highway and an ocean side island highway which connect the community to the rest of Vancouver Island.
 Campbell River Transit System provides bus service to the city and neighbouring communities.
 Operated by Watson and Ash Transportation, the transit system is funded under a partnership between the City of Campbell River and BC Transit, the provincial agency that plans and manages municipal transit systems.